weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 respectability.

 That he had no money, no accepted means of making a livelihood she understood would mean nothing.
-He was a <span id="calibre_link-228" page-number="170" page-name="Page:There Is Confusion.djvu/176" page-index="176" page-quality="3" title="Page:There_Is_Confusion.djvu/176"></span>Bye and she as his wife could go anywhere.
+He was a Bye and she as his wife could go anywhere.
 She would show Alice Talbert!
 And afterwards when he got his degree!